Media

 Host: You've created a Burnout Assessment tool.
 Can you tell us about it?

 Bonita: That's right.
-It is the first burnout assessment with both a professional and personal profile.
-The professional profile is based on the six factors of burnout that research shows create burnout in the workplace.
+It is the first burnout assessment to include both a professional and a personal profile.
+The professional profile is based on the six factors of burnout that research shows contribute to it in the workplace.
 They are

 1. An overwhelming workload,